ndhorton/rb120/notes/rb129/spot/spot_questions.md

 **What is a constant variable?**

-A constant variable in Ruby is a variable that, once initialized, should not change.
+A constant variable in Ruby is a variable that we do not want to change, once defined.
 If a constant is reassigned outside of a method definition, Ruby will give a warning.
 If you attempt to initialize or reassign a constant within a method definition, Ruby will raise a `SyntaxError`.

 Unlike other variables in Ruby, constants have lexical scope.
 This means that when Ruby encounters a reference to a constant, it will first search the lexically-enclosing structure (a module or class) and then search any lexically-enclosing structures that the first structure is nested within.
 (Lexical means expressed textually in the source code; e.g., one structure is lexically nested within another if it is textually contained within the `module...end` or `class...end` keywords of another.)
 If this lexical search does not find a definition to resolve the constant, Ruby searches the inheritance hierarchy starting with the lexically-enclosing structure, the class or module containing the reference to the constant.